Batman: GCPD

-Batman: GCPD, subtitled "Gotham City Police Department" on the cover trade dress, was a comic book miniseries written in 1996 by Chuck Dixon and drawn by Jim Aparo and Bill Sienkiewicz.
-Lasting four issues and detailing the exploits of the Gotham City police department, it precedes the better known Gotham Central by several years.
+Batman: GCPD, subtitled Gotham City Police Department on the cover trade dress, was a comic book miniseries written in 1996 by Chuck Dixon and drawn by Jim Aparo and Bill Sienkiewicz.
+Lasting four issues and detailing the exploits of the Gotham City Police Department, it precedes the better known Gotham Central by several years.

 Synopsis

-It focused on many intertwining subplots, from the minor case of stolen office equipment to Detective Harvey Bullock investigating a serial killer.
+The miniseries focused on many intertwining subplots, from the minor case of stolen office equipment to Detective Harvey Bullock investigating a serial killer.
 The murderer tends to leave teddy bears dressed up like his victims; at one point a teddy bear wearing Bullock's trademark beige trenchcoat appears.